The Anti-Bribery and Anti-Corruption Review: Canada

 iii Historic enforcement

 The CFPOA is enforced by the Royal Canadian Mounted Police (RCMP) and prosecuted by the Public Prosecution Service of Canada.
-The years 2018 and 2019 have seen an uptick in CFPOA enforcement.
 Until 2019, Canadian courts had only sentenced one individual to jail time under the CFPOA.
 In January 2019, Robert Barra, the former CEO of Cryptometrics Inc, and Shailesh Govindia, the company's former agent, were each convicted of bribing a foreign public official contrary to Section 3(1) of the CFPOA for their roles in a conspiracy to bribe an Indian minister in exchange for a contract with a state-owned enterprise, Air India.
 They were each sentenced to two-and-a-half years' imprisonment.
 As discussed further below, this decision was overturned on appeal in 2021.

 Barra is also the first time a Canadian court has expressly held that it is an essential element of an offence under the CFPOA that an accused know, or ought to have known, that the recipient of a bribe is indeed a foreign public official.33 Following an appeal decision in August 2021, the convictions of Barra and Govindia were set aside and a new trial was ordered due to delayed Crown disclosure.34 While the jurisdictional analysis and knowledge requirement discussed above were both reiterated, the Court of Appeal found that the delayed disclosure affected the overall fairness of the trial process and that the trial judge erred by not calling a mistrial.35

 The remaining accused were acquitted in 2017 after Justice Nordheimer of the Ontario Superior Court ordered crucial wiretap evidence be excluded based on the Court's view that the wiretap had been improperly authorised.